SAP-archive/teched2020-IIS360/exercises/ex6/README.md

 ![](./images/image4.png)

-The annotation is added along with its basic structural elements.\ The cursor is placed between 'Fieldgroup' and ':' .\
+The annotation is added along with its basic structural elements.\ The cursor is placed between 'FieldGroup' and ':' .\
 Here you add a qualifier for the annotation which you later can refer to.\
 (4)Type **#Admin** as qualifier.